jackgoza/ClusterConfig/README.md

 # ClusterConfig

-Prerequisite: upload your public keys to CloudLab.
+Prerequisite: upload your public key to CloudLab.
 <a href="https://cdn.rawgit.com/anask/ClusterConfig/00037134/html/cloudlab-ssh-keys-setup.html"> See tutorial.</a>

 Set up one password and ssh keys for a cluster of machines: